Narcissistic Abuse Recovery Expert, Coach, Author & Energy Practitioner

-There was a time I worried about their upbringing as narcissistic abuse is often generational – but my children are thriving as life continues to thrust them toward adulthood.
+Sadly emotional dysfunction is often generational – but my children are thriving as life continues to thrust them toward adulthood.

 While life right now is pretty darn amazing, that hasn’t always been the case.
 From the time I was a child, I knew that there was something not quite right.
 I could see young kids just…. being.
 I didn’t feel as if I was allowed to be – to just simply be….me.
 I had formed an internal prison and been trained to react to any slight indication of authenticity or originality or if exhibiting the normal neediness of a child.
 Any sign of individuality and that self was thrown back in that internal prison.